Anomalous Diffusion in the Square Soft Lorentz Gas: Theoretical predictions

 In the special case of $n=1$, our $n$-hop approximation of the diffusion coefficient renders to the standard result of the MZ approximation.
 To verify this fact, we expand the sum, yielding

 Since the residence times~$\tau$ are equal, the squared distances are unities, and each probability is~$\frac{1}{4}$, this pathway ergo leads to the anticipated MZ expression:

 To the best of our knowledge, this approach has not previously been applied to the calculation of the diffusion coefficient in a periodic system.
 We want to emphasize that this way is \emph{not} a Taylor-Green-Kubo-based expansion, such as in~Ref.~\cite{Klages2002}.
-Both approaches define sequences of time-dependent diffusion coefficients that converge -- if the assumptions behind the approximations hold -- to the exact diffusion coefficient, based on encoding the paths of diffusing particles in terms of symbol sequences which map the original dynamics onto correlated random walks on a lattice.
+Both approaches define sequences (indexed by the hopping path length $n$) of time-dependent diffusion coefficients that converge -- if the assumptions behind the approximations hold -- to the exact diffusion coefficient, based on encoding the paths of diffusing particles in terms of symbol sequences which map the original dynamics onto correlated random walks on a lattice.
 However, the present approach does so with respect to a properly weighted MSD, where the weight is taken as the probability of a certain hopping path of length~$n$ occurring at a corresponding average time $\tau(\Delta_1 \cdots \Delta_n)$.
 Instead, the Taylor-Green-Kubo approach evaluates the velocity autocorrelation function along the very same hopping path of length $n$ but with respect to multiples $n$ of the mean residence time $\tau$.
 Moreover, we do not consider lattice vectors but unit cell hoppings.
-We hypothesize that the Taylor-Green-Kubo expansion would also eventually converge to the real diffusion coefficient in our system.
-Nevertheless, its convergence would be slower compared to our approach due to the constant residence time used in the approximation.